Go Back

 Instructions

-• Rinse kombu under running water to reduce some of its sliminess (it will not completely come off).
-Cut the kombu into pieces less than 2-inches (5cm) wide, and then slice it into long, very thin strips.
+• Rinse the kombu under running water to reduce some of the sliminess (it won't come off completely).
+Cut the kombu into pieces less than 2 inches (5 cm) wide, then slice them into long, thin strips.

-• Put the kombu and seasonings (mirin, sugar, rice vinegar, and soy sauce) in a pot.
-Cook over low heat while stirring to prevent burning, until almost all the seasoning liquid is absorbed.
+• Combine the kombu and seasonings (mirin, sugar, rice vinegar, and soy sauce) in a pot.
+Cook over low heat, stirring occasionally to prevent burning, until almost all of the liquid has been absorbed.

-• Crumple parchment paper and spread it out, then place the kombu on top without overlapping as much as possible.
-Bake it in the oven (or toaster oven) at 212℉ (100℃) for 30 minutes without preheating, until the kombu reaches a semi-dry state.
+• Crumple a sheet of parchment paper and spread it out, then arrange the kombu on top without overlapping as much as possible.
+Bake it in the oven (or toaster oven) at 212℉ (100℃) for 30 minutes without preheating, until the kombu is semi-dry.

 • Remove the kombu from the oven and let it cool.
-Once cooled, put it in a plastic bag along with powdery salt and sugar for finishing touches, and mix well.
-Leave it at room temperature to allow the flavors to blend for at least 8 hours.
+Once cooled, place it in a plastic bag along with finely ground or powdered salt and sugar for the finishing touches, then shake or mix well.
+Leave it at room temperature for at least 8 hours to allow the flavors to blend.

 Notes